DeFiCh/defichain.com/content/_index.en.md

             general: Oops!
 That didn't go through.
             blank_field: This field cannot be left blank.
     closer_look:
+      headline: A closer look
-      headline: Discover DeFi Blockchain.
+      subhead: Discover DeFi Blockchain.
 See your financial hurdles turning into a breeze.

 ---